create3000/x_ite/docs/_posts/components/Texturing/MultiTexture.md

 ### MFString [in, out] **mode** [ ]

-Mode field indicates the type of blending operation, both for color and for alpha channel.
+*mode* field indicates the type of blending operation, both for color and for alpha channel.

 #### Hints